stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ### Reference Types

-The Vulkan API (and most other native libraries) make extensive use of _by-reference_ types to return data, with the actual return value of the method generally representing an error code (since base C does not support the notion of exceptions).
-For example the `vkCreateInstance` API method returns the `handle` of the newly created instance via a JNA `PointerByReference` type.
+The Vulkan API (and many other native libraries) make extensive use of _by-reference_ types to return data, with the actual return value of the method generally representing an error code.
+For example `vkCreateInstance` returns the `handle` of the newly created instance via a JNA `PointerByReference` type.

 Mercifully this approach is virtually unknown in Java but it does pose an awkward problem when we come to testing - the usual Java unit-testing frameworks (JUnit, Mockito) are designed around the return value of a method generally being the important part and any error conditions modelled by exceptions.

-If we pass a new `PointerByReference` created in the test it will be a different instance to the one created in the `build` method itself - it would be difficult to determine whether the test was legitimately successful or only passed by luck.
+If a `PointerByReference` is created in the test it will be a different instance to one created in the `build` method itself, it would be difficult to determine whether the test was legitimately successful or only passed by luck.

-We could change the `verify` statement to use Mockito matchers:
+The `verify` statement could be refactored to use Mockito matchers:

 ```java
 verify(lib).vkCreateInstance(..., isA(PointerByReference.class));
 ```

-But this only allows us to check that the argument was not `null` rather than verifying the actual value.
-Additionally __every__ argument would then have to be a Mockito argument matcher which just adds more development complexity and obfuscates the test.
+But this only checks that the argument was not `null` rather than verifying the actual value.
+Additionally __every__ argument would then have to be an argument matcher which just adds more development complexity and obfuscates the test.

-We could alternatively use a Mockito _answer_ for the handle to initialise the argument, but that would require tedious and repetitive code for _every_ unit-test that exercises API methods with by-reference return values (which is pretty much all of them).
+Alternatively a Mockito _answer_ could be used to initialise the returned handler argument, but that would require tedious and repetitive code for _every_ unit-test that exercises API methods with by-reference return values (which is pretty much all of them).

 To resolve (or at least mitigate) this issue we introduce the _reference factory_ that is responsible for generating by-reference objects used in API calls: